JoaoHCopetti/steam-saves-backup/README.md

 .\.venv\Scripts\pip.exe install -r .\requirements.txt
 ```

 - Now we'll use your auth session cookie, you need to login in your account and copy your session cookies, don't worry, your cookies will only be used to authenticate in the remote storage pages.
-You can check the script by yourself (it's short).
+You can check the script by yourself (it's short)

 <details>
   <summary>